coleins/Enquest-Training/Configurations.md

 4. Enter database info(connect to existing database)

 msvbvm50 run as admin on the machine with the error when viewing attendance register

+# LOOPBACK NAT (mobile app)

+Loopback NAT (also known as NAT hairpinning, NAT reflection, or hairpin NAT) is a network feature that allows devices inside a private network (LAN) to access a public IP address (usually their own) and have the traffic correctly routed back into the same internal network.

+Let’s break that down clearly 👇

+🧩 Typical NAT Scenario

+Normally, NAT (Network Address Translation) translates private IPs (like 192.168.1.10) to a public IP (like 41.89.77.10) when sending traffic to the internet.

+However, if a device inside the LAN tries to access a public service hosted on the same network (e.g. a website or mail server using the same public IP), NAT might not know how to route that packet — because it appears as if it’s trying to reach the public IP from inside.

+💡 What Loopback NAT Does

+Loopback NAT makes that possible by “reflecting” the traffic back into the LAN.

+It works like this:

+A user inside the LAN (e.g. 192.168.1.20) tries to reach 41.89.77.10:80 (the public IP of their own router).

+The router sees the destination is its own external IP, and instead of sending it to the internet, it:

+Translates the destination (41.89.77.10) to the internal IP of the server hosting the service (e.g. 192.168.1.100).

+Forwards the packet internally.

+The internal server (192.168.1.100) replies, and the router does the reverse NAT translation so the client sees the response as coming from 41.89.77.10.

+⚙️ Example

+Let’s say you have:

+Router public IP: 41.89.77.10

+Internal web server: 192.168.1.100

+Port forward: 41.89.77.10:80 → 192.168.1.100:80

+Without loopback NAT, if a LAN user (192.168.1.20) tries to access http://41.89.77.10, the connection fails because the router doesn’t know to send it back inside.

+With loopback NAT enabled, the router “hairpins” the traffic:

+192.168.1.20 → 41.89.77.10:80 → NAT → 192.168.1.100:80
+192.168.1.100 → response → NAT → 192.168.1.20

+The internal user successfully reaches the internal web server using the external address.